Paulen101/spotify_with_RFID/README.md

       python test_api.py

 - ### RFID Tests:
     Check the `test_rfid` folder for additional test scripts that help ensure your RFID hardware is correctly intergrated.
-The tests ensure that the RFID reader is correctly capturing the RFID card's ID.
-Make sure you get the correct ID from your card, so that you can implement it in your Python code.
-When running the Python code, you no longer need to open the serial port on the Arduino IDE manually - just connect the RFID scanner to your device. __Note:__ The device ID configured in your Python script must match the one to which the RFID scanner is connected; otherwise, the integration will not work.
+These tests ensure that the RFID reader correctly captures the RFID card's ID.
+Make sure you get the correct ID from your RFID card.
+After scanning, the application will trigger playback on the device specified by the device ID in your Python code.
+You no longer need the RFID scanner to be physically connected to that playback device; simply connect the scanner to your computer and configure the correct port in your code.
+This way, playback can occur on any device (e.g., your phone or tablet) as long as its device ID is correctly set.

 ## Future Improvement
 This project is under active development.
 Future updates may includes: